numtide/treefmt/docs/usage.md

 > Only apply selected formatters.
 Defaults to all formatters.

-`-H, --hidden`

-> Also traverse hidden files (files that start with a .).
-This behaviour can be overridden with the `--no-hidden` flag.

-`--no-hidden`

-> Override the `--hidden` flag.
-Don't traverse hidden files.

 `--tree-root <tree-root>`

 > Set the path to the tree root directory where treefmt will look for the files to format.
 Defaults to the folder holding the `treefmt.toml` file.
 It’s mostly useful in combination with `--config-file` to specify the project root which won’t coincide with the directory holding `treefmt.toml`.